The East Cut by Collins20 April,2018

 Opinion by Richard Baird

 The East Cut unifies the three distinct downtown San Francisco areas of Transbay, Folsom and Rincon Hill into a single and modern metropolitan community.
 It is a unique an area, now recognised by Google Maps, that contains the newest and largest building in the city but also those that are the oldest and historically rich.
 Collins worked to develop a name and graphic identity for this new neighbourhood that would resolve and express its historical context, its reinvigoration and modern outlook.
 This links a variety of print and digital communications.
-These included posters, business cards, hoardings, signage and website.
+These included posters, business cards, hoardings, banners, signage and website.

 Although graphic identity—in its use of form, colour and type—is outwardly modern in its expression, naming is distinctly historical.
 This draws its inspiration from the Second Street Cut made through Rincon Hill in 1869 which caused the area to become a separate part of the city.